BPH: What is it and why is it concerning?

 How would you feel if your only choice was to live with the effects of BPH on your urinary health?

 Fortunately, that isn’t necessary!
-One of Dr. Paul Kenworthy’s specialties is treatment of BPH and its symptoms.
-He has spent years evaluating and using the most advanced and successful methods for treatment of BPH.
+One of Dr. Paul Kenworthy’s specialties is the treatment of BPH and its symptoms.
+He has spent years evaluating and using the most advanced and successful methods for the treatment of BPH.
 You are only an appointment away from discussing your prostate health and choices for treating BPH.

 Contact Dr. Kenworthy today to find relief from your BPH symptoms.

 - Berry, et al., Journal of Urology, 1984.